meishiwoimp/meishiwoimp.github.io/index.md

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2024 Fall.
 Contact me if you have any leads!**

 - **Sep 2017 - June 2021:** University of electronic science and technology in China (bachelor's degree)
-- **Sep 2021 - May 2024:** niversity of electronic science and technology in China (post graduate student)
+- **Sep 2021 - May 2024:** University of electronic science and technology in China (post graduate student)

 <br>